Posts Tagged classas at SWC

 I’m always aware,…

-Posted March 21st, 2013 by & filed under Wild Heart Gallery, Creativity & More, Art Therapy/Counseling at SWC.
+Posted March 21st, 2013 by & filed under Art Therapy at SWC, Counseling at SWC, Wild Heart Gallery, Creativity & More.

 My 2013 section of Current Trends in Art Therapy's Journey Shoes!
 Check out the directional video on Vimeo, which was used in Art Therapy Alliance's Six Degrees of Creativity 2.